The 16 best real-time strategy games – Update: When Cold War gets hot

 Homeworld Remastered Collection

 However, nothing has changed in the core of the gameplay.
-Typical for the genre, Homeworld also follows the rock-paper-scissors principle.
+Typical for the genre, Homeworld also follows the -paper-scissors principle.
 Depending on the situation, certain types of units will help you more than others.
 In addition, you’ll use different formations and have yours attack from all possible directions, for example, to surprise the enemy by hitting them from a direction they don’t expect it from.
 The inclusion of the third dimension definitely makes Homeworld an outstanding real-time strategy game and demands even more attention from you.

 Interested?
 For PC, there’s Homeworld Remastered Collection on Steam.